Power nap

 A power nap or cat nap is a short sleep that terminates before deep sleep (slow-wave sleep; SWS).
 A power nap is intended to quickly revitalize the sleeper.
+The practice is connected to the custom of midday nap of many traditional societies around the world, with the difference that it has been studied and assessed by research.

-A power nap combined with consuming caffeine is called a stimulant nap, coffee nap, caffeine nap, or nappuccino.
+There are different types of power naps, very much like the Spanish siesta For example, a power nap combined with consuming caffeine is called a stimulant nap, coffee nap, caffeine nap, or nappuccino (see cafè siesta in Spanish).

+Origins of the term

+The expression "power nap" was coined by Cornell University social psychologist James Maas. and recognized by other research scientists such as Sara Mednick as well as in the popular press.

 Characteristics

 A power nap, also known as a Stage 2 nap, is a short slumber of 20 minutes or less which terminates before the occurrence of deep slow-wave sleep, intended to quickly revitalize the napper.
-The expression "power nap" was coined by Cornell University social psychologist James Maas.

 The 20-minute nap increases alertness and motor skills.
 Various durations may be recommended for power naps, which are short compared to regular sleep.
 The short duration prevents nappers from sleeping so long that they enter the slow wave portion of the normal sleep cycle without being able to complete the cycle.
 Entering deep, slow-wave sleep and failing to complete the normal sleep cycle can result in a phenomenon known as sleep inertia, where one feels groggy, disoriented, and even sleepier than before beginning the nap.
 In order to attain optimal post-nap performance, a Stage 2 nap must be limited to the beginning of a sleep cycle, specifically sleep stages N1 and N2, typically 18–25 minutes.

 Experimental confirmation of the benefits of this brief nap comes from a Flinders University study in Australia in which 5, 10, 20, or 30-minute periods of sleep were given.
 The greatest immediate improvement in measures of alertness and cognitive performance came after the 10 minutes of sleep.
 The 20 and 30-minute periods of sleep showed evidence of sleep inertia immediately after the naps and improvements in alertness more than 30 minutes later, but not to a greater level than after the 10 minutes of sleep.
 Power naps are effective even when schedules allow a full night's sleep.